mviereck/kaptain/README.md

 Most likely, the Ubuntu package of kaptain will work on other Ubuntu-based distributions like Linux Mint, too.
 ## fedora
 This repository provides an rpm package for fedora.
 Compiled and packaged on fedora 25 with rpmbuild specification [kaptain-0.73.spec](https://github.com/mviereck/kaptain/raw/master/kaptain-0.73.spec).
+Tested on fedora 28.
  - [Download package kaptain for fedora](https://github.com/mviereck/kaptain/raw/master/kaptain-0.73-2.x86_64_fedora.rpm).
 ## CentOS, RHEL
 This repository provides an rpm package for CentOS.
 Compiled and packaged on CentOS 7 with rpmbuild specification [kaptain-0.73.spec](https://github.com/mviereck/kaptain/raw/master/kaptain-0.73.spec).